nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 3. Have you written all of the code yourself, including the libraries?
 4. Have you signed any type of Non Disclosure Agreement regarding the work in question?

-If you answered **no** to any of these questions, then you should really use an open source license for your work.
+If you answered **no** to any of these questions, then using an open source license for your work is a great way to go.

-If you answered **yes** to all of these questions, then using open-source is probably still one of the best ways to protect your work. :D
+If you answered **yes** to all of these questions, then considering licensing your work as open-source is probably still one of the best ways to protect your work and make sure that it has an impact on the rest of the world.
+Just think of it this way: if all of the software around you today was not open source, would you still be able to work as you do?
+Don't you owe it to the community to share your work?

-### MIT versus GPL
+### MIT and GPL
 One of the common misconceptions about licensing your project with GPL is that it will prevent corporations from taking your idea and using it to make money - all without giving you any cut of the profits.
 This is patently untrue.
 If someone wants to steal your code and break the law, they will.
 If this is your biggest concern, then stop reading right now.
 Open source is not for you.

 GPL and MIT both allow anyone to use the code published.
 The biggest issue is what happens when